-Retinal detachment occurs when the retina separates from the back of the eye.
+Retinal detachment occurs when the retina separates from the back of your eye.
 This causes loss of vision that can be partial or total, depending on how much of the retina is detached.
-When your retina becomes detached, its cells may be deprived of oxygen.
+When your retina becomes detached, its cells may be seriously deprived of oxygen.
 Retinal detachment is a medical emergency.
 Call your doctor right away if you suffer any sudden vision changes.

 There’s a risk of permanent vision loss if retinal detachment is left untreated or if treatment is delayed.